Blood Oxygen vs Muscle Oxygen for Training: What is the Difference?

 I used to use the pulse oximeter but always wanted something I could integrate with movement, especially dynamic movement.
 The fingertip pulse oxy is too inconvenient and unwieldy.

-So i was delighted to learn about the MuscleOx.
-I offers a much deeper more real time measurement of the Oxygen saturation of a our largest muscle mass and as well gives insight around whether one is using up too much oxygen during exercise and essentially over of under training, all in real time.
+So I was delighted to learn about the Moxymonitor.
+It offers a much deeper, more real time measurement of the Oxygen saturation of our largest muscle mass and as well gives insight around whether one is using up too much oxygen during exercise and essentially over or under training, all in real time.